Convert AEST to EST

 Does the difference between AEST and EST change during DST?

 Yes.
-AEST is the standard-time abbreviation for eastern Australia, and its daylight saving counterpart is AEDT; EST is the standard-time abbreviation for eastern North America, and its daylight saving counterpart is EDT.
-Because those daylight saving counterparts are used during part of the year, the difference changes during the months when daylight saving time is active, so recurring meetings should be reviewed seasonally.
+AEST is the standard-time abbreviation for eastern Australia and its daylight saving counterpart is AEDT, while EST is the standard-time abbreviation and its daylight saving counterpart is EDT.
+Because one or both sides may switch to daylight saving during parts of the year, the 15-hour difference applies specifically to AEST-to-EST and changes during the months when daylight saving time is in effect.

 What is the best meeting time between AEST and EST?